Though capitalism may not guarantee freedom, its absence would most likely only result in further deprivation of freedom.

 Because racism entails an imbalance of power, it is impossible to be truly racist against white people in a country where they are the ruling majority.

-Resources would swiftly become subject to over-consumption and exploitation by individual bad actors were they to be made freely and openly accessible to all.
+Most resources would swiftly become subject to over-consumption by individual bad actors and freeloaders were they to be made openly accessible to all without the need for sacrifice... to the point that they would likely be squandered.

 As a species, we are much more capable of eliminating scarcity for all than the ongoing suffering and poverty of many may suggest.

-The misuse of private property which decidedly contradicts the interests of the community should be open to correction by the community itself, and the proprietary claim of the property owner should be called into question.
+The misuse of private property which is found to contradict the interests of the community should be open to correction by the community itself, and the proprietary claim of the property owner should even potentially be challenged.

 Even if socialism or communism were possible, they would not be ideal, as there need to be winners and losers in our economy to some degree.

-I prefer a life of greater freedom, even if it means dealing with increased levels of risk.
-Freedom takes precedence over the assurance of security for every human being almost always.
+I prefer a life of greater freedom even if it means dealing with increased levels of risk.
+Freedom takes precedence over the assurance of security for every human being in most cases.

 Results also consider z coordinates.